-Prerequisite: PCT 140 Credit: 4 semester hours Lecture: 4
+Prerequisite: PCT 111, PCT 112, or PCT 113 Credit: 3 semester hours Lecture: 3

-PCT 262 -A+ Essentials
+PCT 262 - A+ Essentials

-IAI: None 1.2 A+ Essentials is a course designed to teach the student how to install new machines in a stand-alone or networked environment.
+A+ Essentials is a course designed to teach the student how to install new machines in a stand-alone or networked environment.
 Preventive maintenance tasks, troubleshooting techniques, and emergency problem handling will also be presented along with equipment testing and the installation of systems and application software.

-Prerequisite: CIS 102 Credit: 3 semester hours Lecture: 2
+Prerequisite: CÍS 102 Credit: 3 semester hours Lecture: 2 Lab: 2

-PCT 270 -Introduction to UNIX/Linux
+PCT 270 - Introduction to UNIX/Linux

-IAI: None 1.2 Introduction to UNIX/Linux introduces the student to the features of the UNIX/Linux operating system.
-Topics covered are the functions of a multi-user operating system. file system structure, basic system commands, how to configure user environments, as well as an introduction to shell programming.
+Introduction to UNIX/Linux introduces the student to the features of the UNIX/Linux operating system.
+Topics covered are the functions of a multi-user operating system, file system structure, basic system commands, how to configure user environments, as well as an introduction to shell programming.
 The student will learn the basic skills needed to function in the UNIX/Linux system environment.

 Prerequisite: CIS 102 Recommended: CIS 276 Credit: 3 semester hours Lecture: 3

-PCT 275 -Cisco Firewall Design
+PCT 275 - Cisco Firewall Design

-This course is designed for students and professionals interested in continuing their study of network security.
+IAI: None This course is designed for students and professionals interested in continuing their study of network security.
 This course's possible topics include, but are not limited to, ACLs, ASA firewalls, ASA firewall AAA authentication and ASA VPNs.
-Prerequisite: PCT 126

-PCT 290 -Special Topics in PC Technology IĀI: None
+PCT 290 - Special Topics in PC Technology

-1.2 Special Topics in PC Technology will cover leading edge topics in the networking arena.
+Special Topics in PC Technology will cover leading edge topics in the networking arena.
 This course will often be taught by professionals from the business world.
 This course may be repeated three times.
 Prerequisite: Consult the schedule of classes for the current semester to determine prerequisites and other requirements or contact the instructor.